The Maya (Illusion) of “Self” Part 1

 To expand upon that, if you’re reading this, my suspicion is that right now, you think of yourself as being “alive.”
 But, what does it mean to think you’re alive right now and will someday die?
 That’s an understandable perspective if we think that we ARE the body, but, consider for a moment that you’re neither dead nor alive.
 You’re both in every moment!

 When we are born, what is the very first thing we do?
-We inhale “the physical plane.”
+We inhale.
+We enter “the physical plane” by inhaling it.
 And, when we die?
 What is the last thing we do?
-We exhale, “releasing ourselves from the physical plane.”
+We take our last breath.
+We “release ourselves from the physical plane” by exhaling it.
+Only breath keeps us tied into these bodies of ours.

-Every breath in between contains both life and death.
-We inhale the life-giving properties of oxygen, O2, and exhale toxic carbon dioxide, CO2, which is fatal in elevated doses; so much so, that the rate of our breathing is not based on our body’s need for O2 but rather the body’s need to rid itself of CO2 in our bloodstream.
+Every breath in between the book ends we call birth and dying, contains both life and death.
+We inhale the life-giving properties of oxygen, O2, and exhale toxic carbon dioxide, CO2, which is fatal in elevated doses; so much so, that contrary to popular belief, our rate of breathing is not based on our body’s need for O2 but rather the body’s need to rid itself of CO2 in our bloodstream.
 This is why when you exercise there is a more laborious, forced nature to your exhaling than there is to the effort of inhaling.

 Once here, in the physical plane, we (that is to say, our bodies), exist along a continuum between the life and death of our “body,” but not of “ourselves.”
 In any given moment, our body exists only as a ratio of percentages that include life and death, as we move along this continuum between birth and the demise of our physical body.